jamaps/lehd/README.md

     origins = ["44001","44003","44005"]
     )

-# downloading OD from county 44001 to all other coutnies in Rhode Island
+# downloading OD from county 44001 to all other counties in Rhode Island
 df = lehd.dl_lodes.od(
     year = 2016,
     geography = "C",